- Contact information

 - High school programs

-The Wisconsin Department of Natural Resources and Friends of Horicon Marsh Education Center are excited to offer a variety of fun, exciting and family friendly programs for the fall and winter of 2013-2014.
+The Wisconsin Department of Natural Resources and Friends of Horicon Marsh Education and Visitor Center are excited to offer a variety of fun, exciting and family friendly programs for the spring and summer of 2014.